-Remove the 32-bit Snapshot copies by using the snap delete command.
+Remove the 32-bit Snapshot copies by using the

 This action deletes the data in the Snapshot copies.
 You must be certain that you do not need to retain the Snapshot copies before you delete them.
 Alternatively, you can wait for the 32-bit Snapshot copies to be aged out.
 The amount of time this takes depends on your Snapshot copy schedule.